-Dates: June 17th to July 20th 2018
+Dates: June 16th to July 27th 2019

 Training / Experience: No experience necessary

-Accommodation: Arranged, but separately booked
+Accommodation: Available, but separately booked.

 The excavations are set within the castle walls in the West Ward, where we are excavating through four metres of stratified deposits that are the result of occupation on the site from at least the Iron Age.
 Our excavations are currently at c.
-8th – 9th century levels, a time often called the golden age of the Kingdom of Northumbria.
+7th – 8th century levels, a time often called the golden age of the Kingdom of Northumbria.

 Beneath a complex occupation sequence with evidence of large and small buildings and workshops we have recently identified an extensive cobble

 surface that we think is a further layer of industry involved in high status metalworking, producing arms and armour for the royal court.

 The new surface seems deliberately laid out compared to

 the building above it.
 Was this the idea of one of the 7th century

 kings?
 This summer we hope to answer that.